DigitalHolography/Holovibes/CONTRIBUTING.md

 ### Create a new release

 1. Merge all your feature branches on `dev`
- 3. Update `CHANGELOG.md`.
+2. Update `CHANGELOG.md`.
- 4. Make a clean build in release mode (`./dev.py clean build -b Release`).
+3. Make a clean build in release mode (`./dev.py clean build -b Release`).
- 5. Make sure everything works as intended and run test suite (`./dev.py pytest -b Release`). (`ctest` aren't working and are not to be used for now)
+4. Make sure everything works as intended and run test suite (`./dev.py pytest -b Release`). (`ctest` aren't working and are not to be used for now)
- 6. Make sure the git repository has no work in progress
+5. Make sure the git repository has no work in progress
- 7. Run the release script with `./dev.py -b Release release {bump-type}` with `bump-type` being either `major`, `minor` or `patch` if you want to modify either X, Y, or Z of the version number X.Y.Z
+6. Run the release script with `./dev.py -b Release release {bump-type}` with `bump-type` being either `major`, `minor` or `patch` if you want to modify either X, Y, or Z of the version number X.Y.Z
+7.  add the updated CMakeLists.txt to git
 8.  do a `git push --follow-tags`
 9. Merge master with `dev`